 Ethical concerns and future directions

-The integration of AI in neurological diseases raises considerations around data governance, ethical concerns, and clinical outcome assessments.
-As AI systems rely on large datasets, ensuring high-quality input data and addressing biases in training data are crucial for reliable clinical applications.
+The integration of AI in neurological diseases raises concerns regarding data governance, ethical considerations, and the assessment of clinical outcomes.
+As AI systems rely on large datasets, ensuring high-quality input data and addressing biases in the training data are crucial for developing reliable clinical applications.

 High-quality input data can be achieved by: